Right to Rent Identification form and document samples

 The landlord or agent should retain a copy of the original document in a format that cannot be edited.
 Paper copies are ideal but the Home Office has confirmed that a photograph is acceptable provided the image is clear enough to see the details of the document.

 If any of the potential occupiers cannot produce the necessary documents then it is essential that the landlord or agent don't sign the occupancy agreement.
-If they do this can result in penalties.

 Login to download this document.